 In many industries there obviously are agreements on service, reserve machines and more but nothing beats pro-activeness, especially as it opens doors to new services, for instance regarding real-time performance insights.

 Thanks to its Internet of Things initiative the company now can avoid the interruption of operations in case of issues with its products.
 You can imagine what it means from a customer perspective if a robot keeps functioning instead of it being out for one or a few days in manufacturing environments.

 Data at the service of the customer, business continuity, efficiency and new offerings

 Obviously, data is at the center of this project as it offers plenty of useful information regarding, among others diagnostics and so forth.

 With the Internet of Things it’s possible to get real-time actionable information that can form the basis for new services (Bertil Thorvaldson, Product Manager, ABB Robotics)

-From a technological perspective the whole initiative was done by using an API of the Jasper Control Center (Cisco) in connection with the service business system as you can see in the video below, which is also published by the Jasper YouTube account as a testimonial.
+From a technological perspective the whole initiative was done by using an API of the Jasper Control Center (IoT platform) in connection with the service business system.

 To summarize some of the business benefits:

 - The ability to move from reactive support to proactive maintenance and real-time identification of issues without the need to send an engineer to detect the cause of the issue (in most cases).

 - The ability to offer this kind of support 24/24, 7/7, which in a manufacturing environment is a clear gain as well.